 - Assault — The threat of acting violently and hurting another person.
 Someone can be charged with assault whether or not they act on those threats.
 Simple assault is considered a misdemeanor, while aggravated assault or assault with a deadly weapon is considered a felony.

 - Battery — The harmful, aggressive, and unwanted touching of another individual.
 Just like assault, someone does not have to physically injure the other person in order to be charged with battery.

-- Domestic Violence: Violent acts committed against a boyfriend/girlfriend, or against a spouse, or family member that is living in the same home.
+- Domestic violence — Violent acts committed against a boyfriend/girlfriend, or against a spouse, or family member who is living in the same home.

 - Child abuse — Acts of aggression or neglect that result in the injury or harm of a child.